 For Further Reading

 For the full DIY 4-phase protocol, my How to Detox Heavy Metals walks through open-pathways through drain.
 For week-by-week markers of progress, see Signs of Heavy Metal Detox Working.
-And before you commit, take the free quiz to confirm metals is your dominant load.
+And before you commit, take the free tool to confirm metals is your dominant load.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Product picks are what I personally use or recommend.
-Klinghardt and Cutler protocols require practitioner guidance — do not attempt DMSA or ALA dosing without proper supervision.
+Klinghardt and Cutler protocols require practitioner guidance.
+Do not attempt DMSA or ALA dosing without proper supervision.